martini-contrib/oauth2/README.md

   // Tokens are injected to the handlers m.Get("/", func(tokens oauth2.Tokens) string {
     if tokens.IsExpired() {
-      // not logged in, or the access token is expired }
+      return "not logged in, or the access token is expired" }
+    return "logged in"
   })

   // Routes that require a logged in user